foxharp/vislock/README.md

 The following command-line arguments are supported:

+    -b       display the battery capacity on the lock screen -c       allow "reboot" and "suspend" responses, in lieu of password, with obvious result
     -d       fork and detach, parent returns after everything is set up (useful for suspend/hibernate scripts)
     -h       print short usage help and exit